Language

 Georgievska-Jancheska, Tatjana.
 “The Relationship Between the Type of Cleft and Nasal Air Emission in Speech of Children with Cleft Palate or Cleft Lip and Palate.”
 Open Access Macedonian Journal of Medical Sciences 7, no. 3 (2019): 352–357.
 Link

-Find what you’re looking for by first letter:
+Find the term you’re looking for by first letter: